Exploration and Understanding of the Navajo Nation

 Application: Online application available on MySU.

-Cost: $3,300; includes all flights, accommodations, activities and some meals.
+Cost: Summer 2012 program fee was $3,300; includes all flights, accommodations, activities and some meals.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.